mandraga/FE1.1S_USBHUB-M200fork/README.md

 # FE1.1S_USBHUB

 ## Description:
 This is an working USB HUB using the FE1.1S ic.
-It has low transferr speed, but it`s working.
+It has low transferr speed, but it`s working.<br>
 More about this project at the bottom of the page.

 <table>
   <tr>